RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 ### Returns

-"0" if the item certainlty does not exist, "1" if the item may exist.
+"0" if the item certainly does not exist, "1" if the item may exist.
 Because this is a probablistic data structure, false positives (but not false negatives) may be returned.